UMM-CSci-Systems/C-programming-arrays/README.md

 arrays without using `malloc` or `calloc`.
 For this lab **do not do that**.
 Make sure that in your recursive calls to `mergesort` that you use `calloc` (or `malloc` if you prefer) to allocate the necessary temporary arrays.
-This arguably overcomplicates the problem, but the point of this exercise is to make sure you understand the allocation and freeing of memory its important that you use `malloc` and `free`.
+This arguably over-complicates the problem, but the point of this exercise is to make sure you understand the allocation and freeing of memory its important that you use `malloc` and `free`.
 Thanks.

-## Array merge
+### Array merge

 Your task here is to implement